secrez/secrez/packages/secrez/README.md

 ## History

+**1.1.4**

+- add clear screen after 180 seconds to avoid that the user forgot its terminal open and accidentally shares it while sharing the screen during meetings — it happened to me :-(
+- add option `--timeout, -t` to customize the timeout when launching secrez

 **1.1.3**

 - add new option `--keystore, -k` to `export`.
 If a file contains a private key field (i.e., a field with a name containing `private_key`), it can be exported in the keystore format.
 The file will have the same name with the extension replaced with `.keystore.json`.